copilot-code-optimizations/VS-Code-Extension/README.md

 1. Click the following links to set up [Application Insights](https://learn.microsoft.com/en-us/azure/azure-monitor/app/create-workspace-resource?tabs=bicep) and [Application Insights Profiler](https://learn.microsoft.com/en-us/azure/azure-monitor/profiler/profiler).
 2. If you don't want to set those up, go to Option 2 for a lightweight version of the VS Code Extension.

-If you already have those set up, you have two ways to access your Code Optimizations:
-1. [Click here](https://aka.ms/CodeOptimizations) to view your Code Optimizations for each resource.
-2. Go into the performance blade of your Application Insights resource and click on “Code Optimizations” as shown below (underlined):
+If you already have those set up, go into the performance blade of your Application Insights resource and click on “Code Optimizations” as shown below (underlined):

 ![](images/1.png)